Man sought for probation violation after vicious dog mauling

-DETROIT (AP) — Authorities say a 63-year-old Detroit man whose pit bulls mauled another man has violated his court-ordered probation.
+DETROIT (AP) — A 63-year-old Detroit man whose pit bulls mauled another man violated his court-ordered probation shortly after sentencing and has been on the run for more than a year, a Michigan Corrections spokesman said Friday.

-Derick Felton is listed on the Michigan Department of Corrections offender website as absconding from probation in November 2015, meaning he didn’t report to a probation officer as scheduled.
+Derick Felton initially met in October 2015 with his probation agent and “has not been back since,” Chris Gautz said.
+An arrest warrant was issued in November 2015.

+Felton was sentenced in September 2015 to two years’ probation for harboring dangerous animals that caused injuries.
+Then-Wayne County Circuit Court Judge Michael J. Callahan criticized state law that kept him from ordering a prison term.

 Crime Stoppers of Michigan is offering up to $1,000 for information leading to Felton’s arrest.